 The square was just the start of Olitzki’s plans.
 He conceived the idea of a west-east spine, running from the Magistrates’ Court in the west, along Main Street, through Gandhi Square, and up Fox Street to the Carlton Centre.
 This is now called the Gandhi Square Precinct, with the square the vibrant heart at the centre, pumping with life.

 Now the Main Street Mall, the Fox Street Mall, and Gandhi Square are lively people places, with some 250 000 people passing through Gandhi Square daily.
 These projects are widely regarded as the major catalyst for the revitalisation of the inner city, prompting other subsequent rejuvenation initiatives.

 Nearby buildings, which were once derelict and occupied by homeless people living in horrendous conditions are now busy, well-run office blocks.
 Though they have a modern feel, they have been restored with consideration to their heritage.

 OPH can proudly claim to be a major job creator in the CBD, with its developments contributing significantly to job creation in the inner city.
-And, more and more buildings in the precinct are getting the OPH treatment.
+While more and more buildings in the precinct are receiving the OPH treatment.